Chapter 1: The Battle of Five Armies

 "Too late for what?
 What's going on?"

 But the dwarf said nothing more.
-He just grabbed him by the arm and set off, and Bilbo stumbled along, trying desperately to keep up with the fast pace.
-It was all he could do to keep walking, much less demand answers to his questions.
+He just grabbed him by the arm and set off.
+Bilbo stumbled along.
+It was all he could do to keep up, much less demand answers to his questions.
 Every breath was a struggle.

 They were still boxed in by uneven ground, picking a path through the bodies and wreckage, but it was clear that they were headed towards the mountain.
 As they drew close, the first signs of life began to appear: there were voices in the distance, carried by the wind along with plumes of black smoke, and though night had fallen, Bilbo could see an eerie red glow in the distance.
 Acrid, sickly smoke burned his nostrils.

 It was an eerie, forbidding sight.
 Here and there funeral pyres burned red and roaring, columns of black smoke glowing with sparks and mingling with the falling snow.
-There were smaller fires, too, and hundreds of torches, and they provided enough illumination for Bilbo's sharp eyes to make out the standards flying over the battlefield.
+There were smaller fires, too, and hundreds of torches.
+There was light enough for Bilbo's sharp eyes to make out the standards flying over the battlefield.
 Thranduil, Dain, Thorin, the men of Esgaroth—all four banners flew high.

 They started down the hillside towards the encampment.
-Bofur was half-dragging him now, his uninjured hand wrapped around Bilbo's arm tightly enough to bruise, and there was Balin striding up to meet them.
+Bofur was half-dragging him now, his uninjured hand wrapped around Bilbo's arm tightly enough to bruise.
+There was Balin, striding up to meet them.
 His armor was gouged and black with soot, and face was grim, but when he spoke he sounded relieved, not angry.
 "You've found him," he said.

 "Is there time?"
 Bofur asked.